July 5, 2008

 i slipped my coins into the calumet can.

-did the sweat of my palm betrayed itself?
+did the sweat of my palm betray itself?

 day, i was a hen: scratching the earth,